Psychedelic drug MDMA faces questions as FDA considers approval for PTSD

 Until recently, psychedelic research was mainly funded by a handful of nonprofit advocacy groups, including Multidisciplinary Association for Psychedelic Studies, or MAPS.
 The company seeking approval for MDMA, Lykos Therapeutics, is essentially a corporate spinoff of MAPS, which conducted all the studies submitted for FDA review.

-The group studied its approach in 195 adults with moderate-to-severe PTSD who were randomly assigned to undergo the therapy with MDMA or with a dummy pill.
+The approach was studied in nearly 195 adults with moderate-to-severe PTSD who were randomly assigned to undergo the therapy with MDMA or with a dummy pill.
 Following treatment, patients who received MDMA had significantly lower PTSD scores and were more likely to be in remission.

 The most common side effects of MDMA included headache, nausea, muscle tightness and decreased appetite.
 More serious issues included heart palpitations and elevated blood pressure, which FDA reviewers said had the “potential to trigger” life-threatening heart problems.